namtar/philosophem/README.md

-philosphem
+philosophem
 ==========

-A implementation of the philosoph problem to show deadlocks and starving
+An implementation of the philosopher problem to show deadlocks and starving